samrap/laravel-kickstart/readme.md

 Finally, just run the `php artisan:kickstart` command and let Laravel Kickstart do the rest.

 You're now ready to utilize all the great features Laravel Kickstart has to offer!

+### Usage
+---
+Head over to the [Laravel Kickstart Wiki](https://github.com/samrap/laravel-kickstart/wiki) for the quick and useful documentation on utilizing Laravel Kickstart's awesome features.

+### Contributing
+---
+Contributions are more than welcome!
+You can submit feature requests to [rapaport.sam7@gmail.com](mailto:rapaport.sam7@gmail.com), or fork the repo yourself!